SecretFoundation/docs/docs/dev/learn-by-doing-tutorial1.md

         status = String::from("Reminder recorded!");
     }

-    // Return a HandleResponse with the appropriate status message included in the data field Ok(HandleResponse {
+    // return a HandleResponse with the appropriate status message included in the data field Ok(HandleResponse {
         messages: vec![],
         log: vec![],